munair/biopset-documentation/theory/tokenomics/pooleth.md

 $PETH represents the token holders stake in the pool of funds provided by all writers.
 To understand how PETH functions, please refer to the [Selling Options](https://app.gitbook.com/@munair/s/biopset/theory/fundamentals/selling-options) section of [BIOPset Fundamentals](https://docs.biopset.com/theory/fundamentals).

+{% hint style="info" %} pETH is for the main ETH pool.
+When depositing to other pools LPs recieve the respective pool token for that pool.
+Example: in a WBTC pool LPs get pWBTC tokens to represent their share. {% endhint %}